mvolkmann/blog/src/migrating-from-react-to-htmx.md

   We could modify them to persist it to a database.
   But the code would be the same for both versions, so it would not be a differentiator.

+- Server-side flexibility

+  Next.js apps typically implement API endpoints using the framework and writing the code in JavaScript or TypeScript.
+  It's also possible to implement the API endpoints using any programming language and server library just like with htmx.
+  However, that doesn't remove the need for writing a lot of client-side JavaScript code and incurring large JavaScript downloads.